 LPS Focus Programs

 In 1996, the Lincoln Community and the Lincoln Public Schools took on the challenge of doing high school differently.
 Of developing a high school experience that was built on the shared interests of staff and students, an experience that was embedded in the community, and an experience that went beyond the four walls of the classroom and the boundaries of the school campus.
-In response to that challenge, the Lincoln community and the Lincoln Public Schools envisioned, developed and nurtures four focus programs: the Science (1997), Art and Humanities (1998), Information Technology (2001) and Entrepreneurship Focus Programs (2005).
+In response to that challenge, the Lincoln community and the Lincoln Public Schools envisioned, developed and nurtures two focus programs: The Science Focus Program (1997) and the Art and Humanities Focus Program (1998).

 The Arts and Humanities focus program is a special enviorment that helps promote such skills and ideas: